Up-to-Date 2025

 Cap-Ferrat > Nice 10min by Train

-These routes can also be switched to a short Uber ride.
+These routes can also be switched to an Uber ride or done by hiking.

 By Car